SomeGTAVCCodes/GTA-Vice-City-PS2/Read-PACC.txt.md

 * Infinite Ammo
 * Fireproof!!
 * No "Cheater Status" present in save file.
 (No "Cheats Used" Save-Game Warning).
 * Special Vehicles in garage:
-*		+ Start with Both Starter Vehicles; admiral & faggio cutscene vehicles, both damage proof!
+* Start with Both Starter Vehicles; admiral & faggio cutscene vehicles, both damage proof!
 * No Storm Warning Barriers mod baked into save; free roam from the start.
-* GodFather Criminal Rating
+* GodFather Criminal Rating o ruse the pnach to set it to Your Name instead of numbers.
 * DTS enabled by default for PS2 & PS3 users.

 [How to Replicate: If you want to speed run a start save game creation(?)]